Layer Management

 - Files in the layer are extracted to the

-/optdirectory and are directly accessible during function execution. - When multiple layers are bound, they are merged in numerical order, and files with the same name will be overwritten by the layer with a higher sequence number.
+/optdirectory and can be directly accessed during function execution. - When multiple layers are bound, they are merged in numerical order, and files with the same name will be overwritten by the layer with a higher number.

-- The total size of layers is limited to 50MB.
-It is recommended to properly plan the content of layers.
+- The total size of a layer is limited to 50MB.
+It is recommended to plan the layer content appropriately.

 Operation Guide